 Belize is open for tourism to all countries (including the USA).
-Downloading a health tracking app and submitting a negative COVID test on arrival is required.
+Submitting a negative COVID test on arrival is required.

 Most passengers should take an additional test upon arrival.
 Travelers who test positive for COVID-19 will be placed in mandatory quarantine for 14 days at their own expense.
 The government recommends purchasing international health insurance that covers COVID-19 before arrival.

 Disclaimer: Travel restrictions and governmental regulations can change rapidly and the information below might be outdated within a few hours.
 Therefore, double-check all information with your embassy or on official websites.
 Traveling Lifestyle does not take any responsibility for your decision to travel.

 Belize Reopening to Tourism – Latest Update

 July 4 – Belize to enforce new restrictions from July 4 as COVID-19 cases surge continues